ionic-team/getting-started-iv-vue/README.md

 </ion-item>
 ```

 For the "Use Biometric" and "Use System Passcode "radio buttons, we are disabling it based on whether or not the feature has been enabled on the device.
-We will need to code for that in our `setup()`.
+We will need to code for that in our `script setup`.

 ```TypeScript
     const canUseSystemPIN = ref(false);